rossta/tacokit.rb/README.md

 ### Members

 Most of the client member endpoints take an optional member name as the first argument.
 In many cases, the name can be omitted where it is assumed to be the current member (also given as "me").

+See the client [Member docs](https://rossta.net/tacokit.rb/Tacokit/Client/Member.html) for more details.

 ```ruby
 # Retrieve current member